freeradical13/freeradical13.github.io/index.md

 [Prions][] are proteins which may infect organisms (e.g. through food) and cause brain diseases such as [Mad Cow Disease][], [Creutzfeldt-Jakob Disease][], and [Scrapie][].
 The prion proteins are misfolded proteins which may cause properly folder proteins of the same type to misfold upon contact which may lead to a chain reaction.

-## Adipose Tissue

-[Adipose Tissue][] (or body fat) stores triglycerides, cushions an organism, produces heat, and produces hormones.
-Adipose tissue is composed mostly of [adipocyte cells][] along with some other cell types.
-[White adipose tissue][] stores triglycerides.
-[Brown adipose tissue][] generates heat.

-### Fatty acid degradation

-[Fatty Acid Degradation][] is the process of converting stored fat into Acetyl-CoA which enters the Citric Acid Cycle to produce energy.

-When Glucose levels are low, [Lipolysis][] breaks down triglycerides in adipose cells into fatty acids and glycerol.

-1. Hormones such as Epinephrine and Glucagon are released which bind to receptors on adipocytes that activate [perilipin][] proteins on the surface of lipids.
-1. Phosphorylation of perilipins causes phosphorylated [hormone-sensitive lipase][] to hydrolyze triglycerides in the lipid droplets which produces glycerol and fatty acids.
-1. The fatty acids exit the adipocyte, bind to the plasma protein [serum albumin][], and enter the blood.
-Glycerol also enters the blood and travels to the liver.
-1. Fatty acids then enter cells and are attached to CoA to create [Acyl-CoA][].
-1. A [Carnitine][] is added to Acyl-CoA to create Acyl-Carnitine.
-1. [Acyl-Carnitine][] enters the mitochondria and is broken down into Acetyl-CoA through a process called [beta oxidation][] (or β-oxidation).
-1. Acetyl-CoA enters the Citric Acid Cycle.

-## Circulatory System

-The [Circulatory System][] (or cardiovascular system) transports nutrients, Oxygen, CO<sub>2</sub>, hormones, waste and more throughout an organism using blood through tubes called blood vessels.
-Blood is pumped through blood vessels by an organ called the heart.

-### Blood

-[Blood][] is a liquid that includes blood plasma, glucose, proteins, clotting cators, electrolytes, hormones, O<sub>2</sub>, CO<sub>2</sub>, hormones, waste, and more.
-[Blood plasma][] includes blood cells.
-[Blood serum][] is everything in blood except for blood cells and clotting factors.

-#### Blood Cells

-Blood cells are creted in the bone marrow and may be red blood cells, white blood cells or platelets.

-[Red Blood Cells][] (or erythrocytes, or RBCs) lack a nucleus and most organelles and deliver O<sub>2</sub> from lungs to tissues using [Hemoglobin][] which binds to Oxygen.

-[Platelets][] (or thrombocytes) lack a nucleus and help with forming blood clots in response to injury.

-[White Blood Cells][] (or leukocytes, or WBCs) have a nucleus and are the cells of the immune system.

-#### Blood Vessels

-[Blood vessels][] are either arteries, capillaries, or veins.
-The inner walls of blood vessels are lined with [Endothelial Cells][].

-[Arteries][] carry blood away from the heart.

-[Capillaries][] are small blood vessels that perform the exchange of chemicals blood and tissues.

-[Veins][] carry blood from the capillaries back to the heart.

-### Lymphatic System

-All the fluid outside of cells is called [extracellular fluid][].
-The majority of exracellular fluid is called [interstitial fluid][], and the rest is blood plasma, and some other fluids.

-The [Lymphatic System][] is a part of the Circulatory System which has an alternative set of vessels called [lymphatic vessels][] which transport a fluid called lymph, although lymph is not circulated by pumping of the heart.

-[Lymph][] is interstitial fluid collected by the lymphatic vessels so that it may be transported to [lymph nodes][] where it is cleaned and mixed back into the blood.

 ## Animal Immune System

 Types of damage that pathogens may inflict: